nelhage/blog.nelhage.com/content/draft/fuzzy-dedup/index.md

 If we want to deduplicate document using the Jaccard index, we'll have to tackle two problems, which I'll take in turn: First, we have to turn our documents into sets, so that we can apply Jaccard, and then we'll have to figure out how to make it efficient.

-# Turning documents into sets
+# Representing documents into sets

-In order to apply the Jaccard index to textual documents, we need to convert them into sets of some sort.
-There are a number of ways to do this, but I'll touch on two fairly standard ones.
+In order to apply the Jaccard index to textual documents, we need to represent them as sets of some sort.
+Commonly we'll refer to the elements of such sets, in the abstract, as "feartures," and we'll talk about transforming documents into "feature sets."

+There are a number of ways to do this; I'll touch on two fairly common ones.

-Before applying either of these approaches, we may also want to apply one or more forms of text normalization.
-For instance, we likely want to convert to a standard [Unicode normalization form][unicode-norm], and we may also wish to case-fold, collapse runs of whitespace, or perform similar translations.
+Before applying either of these approaches, we may wish to apply one or more forms of text normalization.
+For instance, we likely want to convert to a standard [Unicode normalization form][unicode-norm], and we may also wish to case-fold, collapse runs of whitespace, or perform similar transformations.

 [unicode-norm]: https://www.unicode.org/reports/tr15/

-## n-grams or "shingles"
+## n-grams aka "shingles"

 One approach is to just represent each document as a set of all the n-grams that appear in it, for some value of `n`.
 In the text mining field, these are often referred to as "shingles".
 We can pick any value of `n`, with the primary tradeoff that smaller values will tend to compare documents more coarsely, and larger ones generating more distinct shingles and thus larger sets that are more expensive to process.
 According to one source[^fn-n], values of n between 5 and 9 appear to be common, depending on the application.